cloudcosmonaut/Browser/README.md

 make gtkmm3 curl -j 16 MXE_TARGETS='x86_64-w64-mingw32.static' MXE_PLUGIN_DIRS='plugins/gcc10'
 ```

+*NOTE:* Soon we need gcc11, but GTK3 upstream needs to create a new release that fixes the GCC11 builds.

 Add the following line to the end of the `~/.bashrc` file:

 ```bash